ordained-sun-priestess/lancer-briefings/README.md

 install the [Inline Webviewer](https://foundryvtt.com/packages/inlinewebviewer) module and use the new button to send websites to your players - namely this one.
 Best viewed at 1920x1080.

+## Upload to github steps
+* git init
+* git status
+* use git add for all changed files
+* git commit -m 'your message here'
+* git push